raindrum/raindrum.github.io/lawsearch.md

   return url;
 }
 </script>
-Law Search recognizes vaguely Bluebook-style citations to court cases, sections of federal law, and the vast majority of state statutes, plus a few other sources.
+Law Search recognizes vaguely Bluebook-style citations to the following sources of law, plus a few others:

+- most state and federal court cases
+- the U.S. Code and Code of Federal Regulations
+- the U.S. Constitution and all state constitutions
+- codified laws for every state and territory except Arkansas, Georgia, Guam, and Puerto Rico

 For the full list, and the recognized citation formats for each, see [Sources of Law](#sources-of-law).

 ## Bookmark This Search!